This basic recipe for vinaigrette will unleash a world of flavor combinations that you choose on your own.

 Make your own and make it good.

-- 1/4 cup vinegar or citrus juice or a combination
+- 1/4 cup red wine vinegar or other vinegar or citrus juice or a combination

-- Optional mix-ins (choose a few): 1 tablespoon jam, 1/2 teaspoon Dijon or dry mustard, 1/2 teaspoon garlic, 1/4 teaspoon favorite dried herbs such as basil, oregano, Italian herbs, herbes de provence, tarragon
+- mix-ins for dressing choose a few: 1 tablespoon jam, 1/2 teaspoon Dijon or dry mustard, 1/2 teaspoon garlic, 1/4 teaspoon favorite dried herbs such as basil, oregano, Italian herbs, herbes de provence, tarragon

 - In a Mason jar, pour the vinegar, paprika, salt, and pepper.
 Add the mix-ins of your choice.
 Cap the jar and shake until well combined.